wendyverdonk93/docs/content/payment-methods/banks/bancontact/activation.md

 4. Click **Save**.

 Enable Bancontact as a payment method in the backend of your ecommerce platform to finalize the connection.

+For any questions, email the Sales Team at <sales@multisafepay.com>